glebis/obsidian-elevenlabs-tts/README.md

 - Generate audio files from selected text in Obsidian
 - Choose from a variety of voices provided by ElevenLabs
 - Save generated audio files to a specified folder in your Obsidian vault
-- Automatically attach generated audio files to your daily note (optional)
+- Automatically attach generated audio files to current note (optional)
 - Play generated audio directly in Obsidian

 ## Installation